Logo website creation

 Link to Lawyers in Thailand

-A flag will be good and easily to locate but it is not friendly for people that suffer some visual impairment.
-In that case the flag file should be renamed properly: english-language-link.jpg and also add an alt attribute so the reader will read it.
+A flag can be visually appealing and easy to locate, but it's not friendly for people with visual impairments.
+In such cases, the flag file should be properly renamed (e.g., english-language-link.jpg) and include an alt attribute for the reader to interpret.

-The best solution is always an anchor text visible and written in the language of the target:
+The best solution is always an anchor text that is visible and written in the language of the target:

 Click to enlarge